mozilla-services/merino-py/docs/ops.md

   - `score` (`MERINO_PROVIDERS__WEATHER__SCORE`) - The ranking score for this provider as a floating point number.
 Defaults to 0.3.
   - `query_timeout_sec` (`MERINO_PROVIDERS__WEATHER__QUERY_TIMEOUT_SEC`) - A floating
-    point (in seconds) indicating the maximum waiting period when Merino queries Accuweather for weather forecasts.
-This will override the default query timeout
+    point (in seconds) indicating the maximum waiting period when Merino queries for weather forecasts.
+This will override the default query timeout.

 #### Wiki Fruit Provider
 - Wiki Fruit - Provides suggestions from a test provider.
 Should not be used